dstackai/dstack/README.md

 </div>

 ## Intro

-**dstack is an open-source CLI that allows to define ML workflows as code and run them on cloud.
-  It provisions infrastructure and manages data automatically.**

 To run ML workflows, often your local machine is not enough.
 That’s why it's necessary to automate the process of running ML workflows within the cloud infrastructure.